-For the last twelve years, EatWell, Inc., an organic foods store, and City Fitness LLC, a fitness club, have been included on one workers' compensation policy and have been combined for experience rating purposes.
-The common ownership between these two entities has always been 50%.
+For the last 12 years, EatWell, Inc., an organic foods store, and City Fitness LLC, a fitness club, have been included on one workers' compensation policy and have been combined for experience rating purposes.
+The common ownership between these two entities has always been exactly 50%.
 However, common ownership of more than 50% is required for separate entities to be included on one workers' compensation policy and to be combined for experience rating purposes.

 Combination of Entities

 Emma Ployer is the individual sole proprietor of Mamma Emma's Cafe.
 She is also a majority owner in Ellen Em Mo Peas, Inc., a frozen vegetable distribution company.
 The ownership of these two entities has not changed.
 Because there is common ownership between these two entities in excess of 50%, they must be combined for experience rating purposes.

 To request a combination, Bill Jones, the insurance agent for Emma Ployer, provided ownership information to the WCIRB via WCIRB Connect for review.

 Jim Ranch is the owner of Jim's Salad Shop.
 On July 2, 2007, Jim Ranch acquired Part Auto Repair from a partnership comprised of Jane Doe, John Doe and Jim Doe.
 The sellers of Part Auto Repair did not own any other entities.